mohtashim-khan/JavaSubset-Compiler/README.md

 3) use command "~aycock/411/bin/spim -f output.asm" to run the Assembly files on the CPSC machines.

 **TEST RESULTS**

-The generated Assembley files for the required test cases can be found in the "Results" directory.
+The  Assembley files for the required test cases can be found in the "Results" directory.

-The text output for the required test cases can be found in "Output Text Results"
+The text output for the required test cases can be found in "Output Text Results" directory.